Resources

 Sound Labs and Studios

-Shelemay Sound Media Lab
+Shelemay Sound Lab

-The Shelemay Sound Media Lab serves the Harvard Music Department’s faculty and students, providing assistance with faculty coursework, graduate dissertations and research, as well as undergraduate theses in music and other projects.
+The Shelemay Sound Lab serves the Harvard Music Department’s faculty and students, providing assistance with faculty coursework, graduate dissertations and research, as well as undergraduate theses in music and other projects.
 It is located in Music Building 200A.

 Harvard University Studio for Electroacoustic Composition (HUSEAC)